BrittanyBowman/rubrics/personal_project.md

 **Points** 10 points.
 0 points if you go under or over.

 ## Awards
-We'll be putting more specific defintions on these, but here are the award titles:

 * Best Overall
 * Most Technical
 * Best presentation
 * CSS/Design
 * Best solution for a business

-Each award will have a first place project and a runner up project.
+Each award will have a first place project and a runner-up.

-## To add:
-* Goal is learning.
-* Can earn partial points sometimes, like on "responsive".
-If you have a little bit that's responsive, but not the whole site, this isn't worth full points.
-On the other hand, if e.g. a student tries to use Digital Ocean but it doesn't work, then it should probably be 0 points (although the student is allowed to come back after they've fixed it).